In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel and coarsely chop enough yellow onion to measure 1 cup.

-- Remove the stem, ribs, and seeds from the red and green bell peppers; cut the bell peppers into 1-inch pieces.
+- Remove the stems, ribs, and seeds from the red and green bell peppers; cut the peppers into 1-inch pieces.

 Cook the vegetables and finish the chicken

 - In a small bowl, using a whisk or fork, mix together the arrowroot powder and chicken broth to form a slurry.